tarunShreeji/bugo-boilerplate1/content/_index.md

     title: Midterms
   - template: field-markdown
     title: October Returns
-    content: 'Interesting Market Stat: Over the past 20 years no month has stronger returns than October with an average gain of 2.1%.
+    content: "> Interesting Market Stat: Over the past 20 years no month has stronger returns than October with an average gain of 2.1%.
 In addition October also has the most up or down 1% daily moves compared to any other month.
-October tends to have good returns, but it is a volatile month.
-(10/4/18)'
+October tends to have good returns, but it is a volatile month.<cite> (10/4/18)</cite>"
   - template: field-markdown
     content: |-
       Interesting Market Stat: the S&P is up 5 months in a row.
 Going back to 1950 that has happened 25 times.
 A year later it has been higher 24 times.
 The one time it was down was 1972-1973 when it fell 0.7% one year later.